6 Incredible Examples of Urban Infill

 Revitalizing Old Town Wichita wasn’t quick or easy.

-Community leaders began discussions to bring back the area back in the 1970s.
+Community leaders began discussions to bring the area back in the 1970s.
 In 1991, groundwater contamination was found.
-5 years later, after cleanup was complete and improvements were made, developers built the first mixed-use residential project in Old Town.
+5 years later, after the cleanup was complete and improvements were made, developers built the first mixed-use residential project in Old Town.
 More condos and apartments followed, and a historic building was redeveloped into a hotel.

 Today, the revitalization of Old Town has continued its success.
 In 2008, the American Planning Association named Old Town one of the 10 Great Neighborhoods of that year.
-It is now home to more than 130 businesses and property values have grown more than six-fold since 1992.
-A proposal to bring Amtrak passenger service between Wichita and Oklahoma City is under consideration, which would bring Wichita’s history full circle with the train once again part of the city’s identity.
+It is now home to more than 130 businesses, and property values have grown more than six-fold since 1992.
+A proposal to bring Amtrak passenger service between Wichita and Oklahoma City is under consideration, which would bring Wichita's history full circle, with the train once again part of the city's identity.

 McClellan Business Park: Sacramento, California